minglwang/Deep_NN/README.md

 # Deep_NN
-This project contain the code for standard RNN, SLTM and CNN which all are used to classfy the handwritten digits (MNIST) data.
+This project contain the code for standard RNN, SLTM and CNN which all are used to classify the handwritten digits (MNIST) data.